brunorijsman/secure-grpc/README.md

 In order to generate a CA-signed leaf certificate, we need two configuration files.

-The first configuration file, `admin/intermediate.config` contains most of the information that the signing CA needs to generate and sign the certificate:
+The first configuration file, `admin/intermediate.config` contains information about the signing CA, which is the intermediate CA in this example.

 File `admin/intermediate.config`:
 <pre>